 Where to Get Research Assistance for Your Business Plan

-If your business plan research requires questionnaires, focus groups, or phone or in-person interviews, consider bringing in specialists to help you maintain objectivity and convey professionalism throughout the process.
+If your business planning research requires questionnaires, focus groups, or phone or in-person interviews, consider bringing in specialists to help you maintain objectivity and convey professionalism throughout the process.
 Contact research firms, marketing firms, and public-relations companies for help.

-|Questionnaires and surveys||To obtain general information||Anonymous, inexpensive, easy to analyze, and easy to format and conduct||Impersonal, feedback may not be accurate, and wording can skew results|
+|Questionnaires and surveys||Obtain general information||Anonymous, inexpensive, easy to analyze, and easy to format and conduct in person or online||Impersonal, feedback may not be accurate, and wording can skew results|

-|Interviews||To obtain information and probe answers||Develop customer relationships, are adaptable to each situation, and access fuller range of information||Time consuming, reliant on good interviewers, and difficult to analyze|
+|Interviews||Obtain information and probe answers||Develop customer relationships, are adaptable to each situation, and access fuller range of information||Time consuming, reliant on good interviewers, and difficult to analyze|

-|Observation||To document actual buyer behavior||Anonymous, immediate findings, and relatively easy to implement||Can be difficult to interpret findings and to target which behaviors to monitor; can also be expensive|
+|Observation||Document actual buyer behavior||Anonymous, immediate findings, and relatively easy to implement||Can be difficult to interpret findings and to target which behaviors to monitor|

-|Documentation review||To study factual history of clients and transactions||Readily available, not disruptive to operations, not subject to interpretation||Time-consuming, research may be incomplete, and research is limited to previously collected data|
+|Documentation review||Study factual history of clients and transactions||Readily available, not disruptive to operations, not subject to interpretation||Time-consuming, research may be incomplete, and research is limited to previously collected data|

-|Focus groups||To find out about and compare customer experiences and reactions||Convey information to customers, collect customer impressions||Require expert facilitation and advance scheduling; difficult to analyze findings|
+|Focus groups||Find out about and compare customer experiences and reactions||Convey information to customers, collect customer impressions||Requires expert facilitation and advance scheduling; difficult to analyze findings|